Dual Diagnosis Treatment Great Falls, MT

 Gateway Community Services Great Falls

-Gateway Community Services Great Falls is a dual diagnosis treatment center in Great Falls, Montana that offers treatment for drug and alcohol addiction and mental health disorders that include post-traumatic stress disorder as well as binge eating.
+Gateway Community Services Great Falls is a dual diagnosis treatment center in Great Falls, MT that provides treatment for substance use and mental health disorders that include major depressive disorder as well as eating disorders.

 Address: 26 4th Street North, Great Falls, MT 59401 in Cascade County